Demon Slayer: Kimetsu no Yaiba: Stage plays

 A fourth stage play adaptation based on the manga's "Entertainment District" story arc was announced in April 2023.
 Titled Demon Slayer: Kimetsu no Yaiba The Stage Part 4: Sneaking into the Entertainment District, it ran in Osaka from November 11–19 and Tokyo from December 1–10, 2023.
 The cast and staff are returning to reprise their roles, with Shogo Sakamoto played as Tanjiro Kamado.
 A Kabuki play of the manga was announced in October 2022.
 Titled Demon Slayer: Kimetsu no Yaiba Super Kabuki II, it is scheduled to run in Tokyo from February to March 2024.
 However, due to "various circumstances" about an actor, planned performances were postponed.

 A fifth stage play adaptation based on the manga's "Swordsmith Village" story arc was announced in December 2024.
 Titled Demon Slayer: Kimetsu no Yaiba The Stage Part 5: Assault on the Swordsmith Village, it ran in Tokyo from April 11–20 and Hyōgo from April 25–27, 2025.
+A sixth stage play adaptation based on the manga's "Hashira Training" story arc was announced in November 2025, with Shogo Sakamoto and Fu Takahashi stars in a double role as Tanjiro.
+In February 2026, the original title Demon Slayer: Kimetsu no Yaiba The Stage Part 6: Hashira Training was changed to Hashira Training-Infinity Castle Penetration, which also depicts the battle within the Infinity Castle.
+The play is set to run in Tokyo from June 13–28, 2026.